Nrhine/Nrhine/README.md

 ## Ciao, come stai?
 Sono Nico Reincheld 👋 ( _Hello, how are you?
 I'm Nico Reincheld_ )

-    - Hello, how are you?
-I'm Nico 👋

 ## About Me

 I am a lifelong learner with a diverse background and a passion for technology, foreign languages, and problem-solving.
 My journey began in high school as a part-time employee at Best Buy, where I first developed my interest in technology and development.
 Later, when I started my undergraduate career at Ohio University, I initially majored in computer science but switched to political science during freshman orientation.
 Despite this change, I continued exploring technology in my free time.